00fox/Ds2vJoy/README.md

 You can set repeated hits with the assigned vJoy button

 Order, add, delete, copy or edit (double click or menu)
+- Delete, copy and move actions can process multiple rapid fires the same time
+  - when copy only one, it is added just after the source of the copy, if multiple ones are processed, they are all added at the end of the Tab
+- Add, move a sepator, for clarity or organization, at the end or specified location
+  - Cant't be edited, and does not interfere with the operation

 After the first time has passed, release and press repeatedly
 - If you specify the simultaneous press condition, you can also enable repeated hits (of the D-pad keys or □ △ × ○ for example), only when another (L1 or R1 for example) is pressed